Andrew Tate: Other views

 Tate has said that depression "isn't real."
 Tate stated that conspiracy theorist Alex Jones is a hero.
 In March 2024, after the collapse of the Francis Scott Key bridge in Maryland, Tate falsely claimed the ship that collided with the bridge "was cyber-attacked".
-Tate was accused of inciting online hate after becoming one of the first influencers to amplify misinformation about the Southport stabbing, leading to the far-right riots in the UK.
+Tate was accused of inciting online hate after becoming one of the first influencers to amplify misinformation about the 2024 Southport stabbings, leading to the far-right riots in the UK.

-In the context of the Gaza war, Tate has accused Israel of "genociding" Palestinians and said that the October 7 attacks was as "an eye for an eye".
+In the context of the Gaza war, Tate has accused Israel of "genociding" Palestinians and said that the October 7 attacks was "an eye for an eye".
 In response to the killing of Yahya Sinwar, he stated, "I can only pray for a death as heroic as Yahya Sinwar".
 Mother Jones reported that Tate also promoted an antisemitic conspiracy saying that the Matrix' is really just the Jewish mafia."
 With respect to Adolf Hitler and Holocaust denial, Tate stated, "stop crying over the Hitler crap" and "if they lied to us about Gaza and Israel … Do you think they lied about [the Second World War]?"

+Political party launch

+In January 2025, Tate said on Twitter he was launching a political party, the Britain Restoring Underlying Values Party (a backronym of BRUV).
+The party website stated, "This is a war to reclaim Britain.
+No excuses, no compromises, no second chances.
+We will defend our borders, crush crime, purge corruption, and restore pride to a nation under siege."

+The launch was widely ridiculed on social media, with one Twitter user describing its manifesto as a "mix of North Korea and homoeroticism" while another described the party as the "very worst idea in the history of British politics".
+Some speculated that it was a PR stunt, but Tate said, "I am 100% serious.
+I am in the next election".
+The party's Twitter account was suspended, then restored after Tate complained to Elon Musk.

+The party manifesto pledged to "restore the once-Great Britain."
+It said Tate would step down as prime minister if his policies were not implemented within 45 days.
+The platform included: a 24/7 broadcast showing knife crime; prisoners serving life sentences in solitary confinement; opposition to rescuing migrants crossing the Channel; net-zero immigration; weekly referendums; a Department of Assistance & Development for Domestic Youth (DADDY), for aid, education, and development of British youth.